atherr977/Simon-Say-Game/README.md

 A simple and interactive **Simon Says Memory Game** built using **HTML, CSS, and JavaScript**.

-The game tests your memory by generating a sequence of colored buttons.
-Your goal is to remember and repeat the sequence correctly.
-Each successful round increases the sequence length, making the game progressively more challenging.
+The game challenges your memory by generating a random sequence of colored buttons.
+The player has to remember and repeat the sequence correctly.
+With every successful round, the sequence becomes longer and the difficulty increases.

 ---

 ## 🚀 Features

 - 🎯 Random color sequence generation
-- 📈 Increasing difficulty with each level
+- 📈 Increasing difficulty with every level
-- 🖱️ Interactive button animations
+- 🖱️ Interactive button click animations
-- 💡 Visual feedback for game and user clicks
+- 💡 Visual feedback for game and user inputs
 - 🏆 Highest score tracking during gameplay
-- ❌ Game over detection with restart option
+- ❌ Game over detection
+- 🔄 Restart game using Start button
+- 📱 Works on both desktop and mobile devices
+- 🌍 Displays a random fact after game over
 - 🎨 Simple and responsive UI

 ---